Evidence — Key Findings from 1,227 Arkansas Public Records

 | Every meeting was scheduled in the Auditor’s own office — Room 230 of the State Capitol.
 Every email was CC’d to Jason Brady, the Auditor’s deputy.
 Every email attached biographical documents for Berman and Young.
 A planner note from Spadoni’s calendar, dated March 31, 2025, corroborates pre-planning: “★ Larry Berman trip 13th | 14th or 15th.” |

 The Auditor of State has no investment authority over any of these funds.
 The Auditor does not manage pension assets, does not sit on pension investment committees, and plays no formal role in the Treasury’s bond purchases.
-Yet this office — through Milligan personally — convened every decision-maker in the state who would need to approve Israel Bonds purchases, arranged the meetings in his own Capitol office, and staffed them through Brady.
+Yet this office — through Milligan personally — convened every decision-maker in the state who would need to approve these bond purchases, arranged the meetings in his own Capitol office, and staffed them through Brady.

 3f.
 ATRS deployed the full $50 million by December 2025

 On December 29, 2025, ATRS Deputy Director Rod Graves sent a routine “Board Update-Liquidity” email to the ATRS board.
-Buried in the liquidity accounting was the first post-purchase confirmation in the public record: “December payments since the last Board update consisted of several ATRS obligations including capital calls for various investments of approximately $185 million.
+Buried in the liquidity accounting was the first post-purchase confirmation.
+From the public record: “December payments since the last Board update consisted of several ATRS obligations including capital calls for various investments of approximately $185 million.
 This includes the Scout (Reams) mandate of $50 million for Israel Bonds.”

 The full $50 million authorized by Resolution 2025-22 was deployed in a single transaction through ATRS’s investment manager, Reams Asset Management (operating as Scout).
 This confirms that the authorization moved from board vote (June 2, 2025) to investment guidelines (September 25, 2025) to full deployment (December 2025) — a six-month process in which the financial analysis that should have preceded authorization was never produced.